NotHarshhaa/devops-monitoring-in-a-box/README.md

 **🚀 What Sets Us Apart:** While most monitoring projects stop at Prometheus + Grafana, we provide a **modern, responsive web interface** that unifies all your monitoring tools into one beautiful dashboard experience!

-**🚀 What Sets Us Apart:** While most monitoring projects stop at Prometheus + Grafana, we provide a **modern, responsive web interface** that unifies all your monitoring tools into one beautiful dashboard experience!

-## ⚡ Quick Start

-->

-**🚀 What Sets Us Apart:** While most monitoring projects stop at Prometheus + Grafana, we provide a **modern, responsive web interface** that unifies all your monitoring tools into one beautiful dashboard experience!

 ## 🖼️ Visual Showcase

 See what you'll get with our modern monitoring dashboard: